tomchen/font-template/README.md

 In FontForge, select a glyph or open a glyph, then File -> Import..., select "SVG" as "Format", select your single glyph SVG file and import it.

 #### batch_import_svg.py file
-Modify batch_import_svg.py file if you want to open a existing .sfd font file, or generate .ttf directly.
+Modify batch_import_svg.py file if you want to open an existing .sfd font file, or generate .ttf directly.

 #### Export all glyphs as individual SVG files in FontForge
 In the FontForge menu, click File -> Execute Script